Shrutie7/SpringCloud/Readme.txt

 // after input {} and before output {}.

 //In Kibana Discover, select the logs index and search using traceld: "‹value>" to see all logs for a single request across microservices.
+//SLEUTH IS OUTDATED IN SPRING 3.XX USE MICROMETER TRACING

 3. Resilience4j CircuitBreaker
 //Resilience4j is alternative of hysterix which helps to manage fault tolerance in microservice & MORE //features & models of Resilience4j